 National Framework for Scaled Advice and Warnings to the Community (for bushfire) report graphic

 Personally, I have problems with this Code Red business.
-It appears to be borrowed from some kind of military slang by way of Hollywood as far as I can tell (the etymological trail is a little cold) but more importantly, it’s not helpful considering the solid red level is Extreme and ‘Code Red’ is in-fact red and black.
+It appears to be borrowed from some kind of American military slang by way of Hollywood as far as I can tell (the etymological trail is a little cold) but more importantly, it’s not helpful considering the solid red level is Extreme and ‘Code Red’ is in-fact red and black.
 But note the colours: the mysterious blue is still there but nothing like either the darker blue of either sign above, nor the cyan-blue of the BoM website.
 Likewise the green is pale and bears no resemblance to the others.
 Ditto the yellow.

 I’m pretty sure the report was written in Microsoft Word which is not big on colour features so it seems likely that the consultants didn’t spend a lot of time on the colour scheme.
 Indeed, there appears to be no official colours noted at all so presumably someone at the BoM whipped up the semi-circular graph and chose the colours based on what they liked.
 Job done.